edgi-govdata-archiving/ECHO_modules/SBU-db.md

-## Overview of Stony Brook University database
+## Overview of Stony Brook University database - Organization and Use

 This describes how the Stony Brook University (SBU) PostgreSQL database of EPA ECHO data is organized and used.
 This ECHO_modules repository is the primary location